Zimmergren/ADOScanner-docs/08- Customizing ADOScanner for your org/Readme.md

 Get-AzSKADOSecurityStatus -OrganizationName "<Organization name>" -PolicyProject "<Name of the project hosting organization policy with which the scan should run.>"

 ```
 > **Note**: Using PolicyProject parameter you can specify the name of the project hosting organization policy with which the scan should run.
+The policy server always refer to first project in the 'ProjectNames' specified in scan command.
+If 'PolicyProject' is specified, then policy server URL will refer to the respective 'PolicyProject' specified .

 ### 2. Using ADO security scanner extension with custom org policy